PRECIOUS-Palladium retraces after breaching $1,550; gold awaits Fed

 By Arijit Bose

-Feb 26 (Reuters) - Palladium retreated on Tuesday as investors took profits after the autocatalyst metal breached $1,550 for the first time due to a worsening supply scenario, while gold held a tight range ahead of U.S. Federal Reserve chairman Jerome Powell’s testimony.
+Feb 26 (Reuters) - Palladium retreated on Tuesday on profit-taking after the autocatalyst metal breached $1,550 for the first time due to a worsening supply scenario, while gold held in a tight range ahead of U.S. Fed chairman Jerome Powell’s testimony.

-At least 15 mining firms in South Africa, a major producer of the metal, have received notices of strikes to be held later this week, providing further impetus to its gains.
+At least 15 mining firms in South Africa, a major palladium producer, have received notices of strikes to be held later this week, providing further impetus to its gains.

 The metal has risen more than 21 percent so far this year on a sustained supply deficit.